NAThompson/performance_tuning_tutorial/README.md

 ## Mind bogglement

-I could not get `gcc` to generate AVX-512 instructions, so I went looking for the story . . .
+I couldn't get `gcc` or `clang` to generate AVX-512 instructions, so I went looking for the story . . .

 ---